-In grading the scenarios, a preference is given to the IAS scenario (built on BPS) involving lower land use for renewable energy (and relatively more marine renewable use) even though the Best Policy Scenario Plus option would produce cheaper overall costs.
+In grading the scenarios, a preference is given to the IAS scenario (built on BPS) involving lower land use for renewable energy (and relatively more marine renewable use) even though the BPSplus scenario would produce cheaper overall costs.
 The main scenario (BPS), where offshore wind will become the dominant renewable energy resource is able to reduce the Levelised Cost of Electricity (LCOE) of the electricity system from 82 €/MWh in 2020 to 43 €/MWh in 2050, while total annualised costs decrease from 79 to 68 billion €, after reaching a maximum in 2030 at 84 billion €.

-When, after this BPS, inter-annual storage is added to the system, it could be shown that methane storage is to be preferred over hydrogen storage due to the higher volumetric energy density of methane.
+As (after this) inter-annual storage is added to the system, it could be shown that methane storage is to be preferred over hydrogen storage due to the higher volumetric energy density of methane.
 However, if the methane is produced and stored within the UK, the resulting costs increase by 31%.
 Potential cost reductions can be achieved by importing sustainable methane from other countries.
-Further, the results show that the costs of the system can be significantly reduced if onshore wind and solar photovoltaics face reduced land area restrictions.
-In this extra scenario, the LCOE in 2050 decreases to 41 €/MWh while the total annualised costs decrease to 58 billion €.
+Further, the results show that the costs of the system can be significantly reduced if onshore wind and solar photovoltaics face less land area limitations.
+In this extra scenario, the LCOE in 2050 decreases to 41 \in /MWh while the total annualised costs decrease to 58 billion \in .
 This corresponds to a reduction of 16% compared to the offshore wind dominated scenario.
 If, in the near term, additional methane storage was built to provide much needed natural gas storage capacity in the coming years, then this would provide storage capacity that can be used over the long term for inter-annual methane storage.

 The generation shares in the offshore wind dominated scenario are 44% offshore wind, 16% onshore wind, 25% solar PV (including prosumers), 11% wave energy, and 4% others.
 Wave power is inserted here to allow for continuing innovation in renewable energy technology.
 However, in this scenario more offshore wind energy will be interchangeable with this quantity of wave power at roughly similar cost if wave power does not develop so quickly.

-In the scenario with lower land limitations (BPS Plus) the generation shares are found to be 39% solar PV (including prosumers), 31% offshore wind, 27% onshore wind, and 3% others.

-The current policy scenario (CPS) of the government is on a higher cost level than the main scenario with 86 billion \in (b \in) of annualised costs in 2050, and the highest LCOE with 74 \in /MWh in 2050.
+In the scenario with less land limitations the generation shares are found to be 39% solar PV (including prosumers), 31% offshore wind, 27% onshore wind, and 3% others.
+The current policy scenario is on a higher cost level as the main scenario with 86 billion \in (b \in) of annualised costs in 2050, having the highest LCOE with 74 \in /MWh in 2050.

-1.3 Conclusions

 The results indicate that a 100% renewable energy system for the UK is technically feasible and economically more viable than the current policy strategy.
 There are plausible arguments to suggest that, with inter-annual storage, it is also more reliable than the Government's strategy.

-The costs of an offshore wind dominated system can be further reduced by installing a higher percentage of onshore wind and solar photovoltaics.

-The highest cost projections among the zero CO_2 emission options are related to dedicated nuclear power expansion.

-Which pathway to go for will be one of the central challenges for policy makers and society in the United Kingdom.
+The costs of an offshore wind dominated system can be further reduced at the expense of land use for low-cost renewable generation technologies such as onshore wind and solar photovoltaics.
+The highest cost projections among the zero CO_2 emission options are related to a dedicated nuclear power expansion.
+Which pathway to go for will be one of the central challenges for policy makers and the society of the United Kingdom.

-2 Introduction
+Introduction

 The COVID-19 pandemic caused a historic drop in energy demand and greenhouse gas (GHG) emissions worldwide in 2020.
 However, successful vaccination campaigns led to relaxations in restrictions of movement.
-As a result, a strong increase of emissions was expected for 2021 along with a rise of global energy demand and gross domestic product (GDP) to pre-pandemic levels [1].
-These forecasts proved to be accurate, as 2021 broke the record for annual rise of CO2 emissions ever recorded, reaching 36.3 Gt (Gigatonnes = 10^9 tonnes [2].
+As a result, a strong increase of emissions were expected for 2021 alongside with a rise of global energy demand and gross domestic product (GDP) to pre-pandemic levels [1].
+These forecasts proved to be accurate, as 2021 broke the record for annual rise of CO2 emissions ever recorded, reaching 36.3 Gt [2].